 Davy Cielen, Arno Meysman, and Mohamed Ali

-This bestselling book written by Python experts will guide readers through the basic principles of data science.
-The book covers the Python language and its common libraries, provides a helpful introduction to machine learning, and shows readers how to handle large data and write data science algorithms.
+Why do Python users love this book?
+It discusses Python language and its common libraries.
+It also provides a helpful introduction to machine learning and shows readers how to handle large data.
+You also learn how to write data science algorithms.

 Annalyn Ng and Kenneth Soo

-Numsense! is the ideal book about big data and data science, and was even used by Stanford in its spring 2017 Big Data course.
+Numsense! is a book about big data and data science.
+Stanford has used this book in its Big Data course.
 The book, written in layman’s terms, is perfect for the reader new to data science.
-It covers such topics as A/B testing, clustering, regression analytics, neural networks, social network analysis, anomaly detection, and so much more.
+It covers such topics as:

 Andrew Guthrie Ferguson